ProofSuite/bottlemint/README.md

 ```
 import React from 'react'
 import ReactDOM from 'react-dom'
-import { createChainStore } from 'redux-tendermint'
+import { createChainStore } from 'Bottlemint'
 import { reducer } from '@proofsuite/counterchain'
 import { genesis, chainId } from './config.json'
 import Counter from './components/Counter'